kaz-utashiro/Getopt-EX-Hashed/README.md

             $_->{left} = $_->{right} = $_[1];
         };

     You can use this for `"<>"` too.
-In this case, spec parameter does not matter and is not required.
+In that case, spec parameter does not matter and not required.

         has ARGV => default => [];
         has "<>" => action => sub {